 - 3.239.
 We stated earlier in this chapter that the planning system, specifically land-use rules, are not appropriate for implementing planned relocation.
 A key reason is that land use rules have no direct ability to change ownership or provide compensation for this change in ownership.
 However, a designation under the RMA and NBE Bill does have this ability, including acquisition. - 3.240.
 In the case of a designation under the RMA and the NBE Bill, an owner of an estate or interest in land, including leasehold, can apply to the Environment Court for an order obliging the holder of the designation to acquire or lease the estate or interest under the PWA.
 187 In addition, the holder of a designation can apply to the Minister of Lands to have the land acquired under the PWA.
 188 Chapter 4 of this report discusses why the PWA is not considered suitable for planned relocation purposes.
 However, it may still be appropriate for acquiring land and paying compensation for adaptation measures that are not relocation, such as sea walls or stopbanks. - 3.241.
 We do not propose any changes to the way the PWA is incorporated into designations, for the adaptation designation. - 3.242.
 As discussed above, acquiring land and compensating people for relocating will be governed by the relocation programme, and not the adaptation designation.
-We acknowledge that this will result in two land acquisition and compensation systems the PWA for adaptation measures that require land that is not planned for relocation (for example, realigning a stopbank), and the specific planned relocation mechanism implemented through the relocation programme.
+We acknowledge that this will result in two land acquisition and compensation systems - the PWA for adaptation measures that require land that is not planned for relocation (for example, realigning a stopbank), and the specific planned relocation mechanism implemented through the relocation programme. - 3.243.
+We consider this distinction appropriate, as it represents a continuation of the status quo for physical construction works and proposes a new, fit-for-purpose mechanism for the new planned relocation aspect.